Notice of Privacy Practice

 2. Right to Request Restrictions on Uses and/or Disclosures.
 You may request restrictions on the use and/or disclosure of your protected health information for treatment, payment or health care operations.
 To request restrictions, you must submit a written request to the System's Privacy Officer.
 In your written request, you must identify the specific restriction requested.
 Except in limited circumstances, the System is not obligated to agree to any of your requested restrictions.
 If the System agrees to your requested restriction, we may not use or disclose your protected health information in violation of that restriction unless it is needed to provide you with emergency treatment.
 Under certain circumstances, we may terminate our agreement to a restriction.

-Requests submitted in writing for restriction of disclosure to a health plan for purposes of carrying out payment or healthcare operations will be honored provided the information pertains solely to a health care item or service paid for out-of-pocket by the individual.
+Requests submitted in writing for restriction of disclosure to a health plan for purposes of carrying out payment or healthcare operations will be honored provided the information pertains solely to a health care item or service paid for out-of-pocket by the individual unless prohibiting such disclosure is restricted by law.

 3. Right to Request Confidential Communications.
 You may request to receive confidential communications of protected health information by alternative means or at alternative locations.
 You must make your request to the System's Privacy Officer.
 The System will accommodate all reasonable requests.
 We may condition this accommodation on your providing us with information as to how payment will be handled or by specifying an alternative address or other method of contact.
 We will not require you to provide an explanation for your request.